-THROUGH A PREAMPLIFIER The satisfactory connection of a test pulse generator such as the ORTEC 419 Precision Pulse Generator or equivalent depends primarily on two considerations; the preamplifier must be properly connected as discussed in Section 3.3, and the proper input signal simulation must be applied to the preamplifier.
+THROUGH A PREAMPLIFIER The satisfactory connection of a test pulse generator (such as the ORTEC 419 Precision Pulse Generator or equivalent) depends primarily on two considerations: the preamplifier must be properly connected to the unit as discussed in Section 3.3, and the proper input signal simulation must be applied to the preamplifier.
 To ensure proper input signal simulation, refer to the instruction manual for the particular preamplifier being used.

-DIRECTLY INTO THE 590A Since the input has 1000Ω of input impedance, the test pulse generator will normally have to be terminated at the amplifier input with an additional shunt resistor.
-In addition, if the test pulse generator has a dc offset, a large series isolating capacitor is also required since the input is dc coupled.
+DIRECTLY INTO THE 855 Since the input of the 855 has $1000-\Omega$ input impedance, the test pulse generator will normally have to be terminated at the amplifier input with an additional shunt resistor.
+In addition, if the test pulse generator has a dc offset, a large series isolating capacitor is also required because the 855 input is dc coupled.
 The ORTEC test pulse generators are designed for direct connection.
-When any one of these units is used, it should be terminated with a $100~\Omega$ terminator at the amplifier input or be used with at least one of the output attenuators set at In.
+When any one of these units is used, it should be terminated with a 100- Ω terminator at the amplifier input or be used with at least one of the output attenuators set at In.
 (The small error due to the finite input impedance of the amplifier can normally be neglected.)

-SPECIAL CONSIDERATIONS FOR POLE-ZERO CANCELLATION When a tail pulser is connected directly to the amplifier input, the PZ Adj should be adjusted if overload tests are to be made (other tests are not affected).
-See Section 4.6 for the pole-zero adjustment.
-If a preamplifier is used and a tail pulser is connected to the preamplifier test input, similar precautions are necessary.
-In this case the effect of the pulser decay must be removed; i.e., a step input should be simulated.
+SPECIAL CONSIDERATIONS FOR POLE-ZERO

+CANCELLATION When a tail pulser is connected directly to the amplifier input, the PZ ADJ should be adjusted if overload tests are to be made (other tests are not affected).
+See Section 4.5 for the polezero adjustment.
+It a preamplifier is used and a tail pulser is connected to the preamplifier test input, similar precautions are necessary.
+In this case the effect of the pulser decay must be removed; that is, a step input should be simulated.